 Your construction management consultant acts as a liaison between you and all the contractors, subcontractors, suppliers, manufacturers and other people involved in the project.
 Don’t hire someone who can’t easily go back and forth between you.

 Construction management is about dealing with the inevitable problems that are likely to crop up, especially with the unpredictable nature of Colorado weather.

 A good construction management consultant should be adept at figuring out ways to solve problems when setbacks do occur.
 For example, if materials are delayed, your construction manager needs to find a way around the setback.
 Or if weather causes a delay on outdoor work, a good construction manager will know how to shift gears and focus on indoor tasks.

 The success of any construction and building project depends on whether the workers can embrace the spirit of teamwork and to come together for a common goal.

-Think of a construction manager as the glue that holds the project together during the building phase.
+Think of a construction management consultant as the glue that holds the project together during the building phase.
 Her job is to make sure that regardless of the complexity of the project, the work stays on course and is completed on time—and that everyone involved in the total job is committed to sticking to the budget.